-- i. the SAMOS service agreement, including the Service Level Manual as an addendum to the SAMOS service agreement, and the Operational Procedures, which are published under the 'Participants Forum' site on the SARB website; - ii.
-NPSD position papers, which are published on the SARB website; and - iii. documents that are not published publicly but are available to participants, which include the IMMS clearing rules, IMMS BCP procedure, compensation rules and settlement agreements.
+- the SAMOS service agreement, including the Service Level Manual as an addendum and the operational procedures which are published under the 'Participants Forum' site on the SARB website; - NPSD position papers, which are published on the SARB website; and - documents that are not published publicly but are available to participants, which include the IMMS clearing rules, the IMMS BCP procedure, the compensation rules and the settlement agreements.

-The procedures and rules are discussed at industry meetings and participants can raise issues for clarification.
+The rules and procedures are discussed at industry meetings, and participants can raise issues for clarification.
 Compliance checks are done on an ad hoc basis.
-In cases where the documents are being reviewed, feedback received is considered during decision-making before a final document is adopted and published.
+In cases where documents are being reviewed, feedback received is considered during decision-making before a final document is adopted and published.

-The FMI's rules and procedure documents contain the procedures to be followed in non-routine, though foreseeable, events.
+The FMI's rules and procedures documents contain the procedures to be followed in nonroutine, though foreseeable, events.
 These documents include:

-- i. the Immediate Settlement BCP Procedure document, which stipulates that each participant will ensure that its systems are adequate to operate the transactions contemplated in the relevant PCH agreement and that its backup systems are an adequate alternative to the systems upon the occurrence of a disaster event; - ii. the SAMOS Operation Manual, which documents the critical business/system failure scenarios; and - iii. the business contingency tests procedures that have been documented to ensure an effective and practical BCP, recovery procedures and human resources roles and responsibilities, to ensure the readiness of its settlement service delivery.
+- the Immediate Settlement BCP Procedure document, which stipulates that each participant will ensure that its systems are adequate to operate the transactions contemplated in the relevant PCH agreement and that its backup systems are an adequate alternative to the systems upon the occurrence of a disaster event; - the SAMOS Operation Manual, which documents the critical business/system failure scenarios; and - the business contingency test procedures that have been documented to ensure an effective and practical BCP, recovery procedures as well as HR roles and responsibilities, to ensure the readiness of its settlement service delivery.

-The key rules and procedures of the payment and settlement services are outlined in the PASA regulatory framework and settlement rules, which are publicly disclosed on the PASA website.
-All changes to the rules and procedures are consulted with the advisory committees and facilitated through PASA.
-Some changes to rules and procedures are advised in the SUG and SAMOS Operational Notices are published on the secure website.
+The key rules and procedures of the payment and settlement services are outlined in the PASA regulatory framework and settlement rules, which are publicly disclosed on the PASA website (https://pasa.org.za/).
+Any changes to these rules and procedures are consulted on with the advisory committees and facilitated through PASA.
+Some changes to the rules and procedures are advised on in the SUG.
+SAMOS operational notices are published on a secure website.

 The SARB, in its role as the SAMOS operator, does not undertake public consultations for new or amended rules.
 However, SAMOS system participants are consulted through various structures, including the IMMS PCH Group and the SUG.
-The SARB has publicly disclosed on its website the 2020 self-assessment of the SAMOS system, which includes the responses to each of the detailed questions of the CPMI-IOSCO Assessment Methodology.
+The SARB has publicly disclosed on its website the 2022 self-assessment of the SAMOS system, which includes the responses to each of the detailed questions of the CPMI-IOSCO assessment methodology.
 This provides a reasonable amount of information to individuals, businesses or government agencies with a general interest in the SAMOS system.

-The SAMOS system business process can be accessed on the SARB website.
-18 The detailed design of the SAMOS system ISO 20022 message layout is available on the MyStandards application.
-Any decision and/or information is shared with SAMOS participants through the IMMS PCH Group and PASA.
+The SAMOS system's business process can be accessed on the SARB website.
+The detailed design of the SAMOS system's ISO 20022 message layout is available on the MyStandards application.
+Any decision and/or information is shared with the SAMOS participants through the IMMS PCH Group and PASA.
 A degree of discretion can only be exercised concerning exception charges and penalties.
 All participants' rights, obligations and risks are documented in the SAMOS service agreement and the settlement agreement.
-These documents also specify the degree of discretion that the operator can exercise on decisions that directly affect the operation of the system.
+These documents also specify the degree of discretion that the system operator can exercise on decisions that directly affect the operation of the system.